ztz1989/software-switches/README.md

 In this script, we firstly mount and reserve hugepages for DPDK.
 Then we load DPDK PMD driver (such as igb_uio) into the kernel.
 Then we bind two physical ports to DPDK using their PCI addresses (04:00.0, 05:00.0).

 #### Run VNFs inside the VMs
 1. For p2v and v2v tests, install and run FloWatcher-DPDK inside VM to measure throughput.
-Details can be found in (https://github.com/ztz1989/FloWatcher-DPDK)
+Details can be found in (https://github.com/ztz1989/FloWatcher-DPDK).
+In addition, we also need MoonGen as TX/RX inside VMs.
+More details can be found in https://github.com/ztz1989/software-switches/tree/master/moongen.
 2. For loopback test, deploy DPDK l2fwd application to forward packets between two virtual interfaces.
 For more details, refer to (https://doc.dpdk.org/guides-18.08/sample_app_ug/l2_forward_real_virtual.html).

 ### Containers